adambard/learnxinyminutes-docs/csharp.html.markdown

 Multi-line comments look like this
 */
 /// <summary>
-/// This is an XML documentation comment
+/// This is an XML documentation comment which can be used to generate external
+/// documentation or provide context help within an IDE
 /// </summary>
+//public void MethodOrClassOrOtherWithParsableHelp() {}

 // Specify namespaces application will be using using System;